greybw/greybw.github.io/README.md

 # PLEASE NOTE: Requests are currently closed.

-Homebrew needs to be updates by it's developers before I can continue to gen for you.
+Homebrew needs to be updated by it's developers before I can continue to gen for you.
 This wont take long.
 Check back in a couple of days.